jpin730/bmrecordsv/README.md

 # BM Records

-An static page for show the services of a music record studio.
+A static page for show the services of a music record studio.

 [Deploy](https://jpin730.github.io/bmrecordsv/)